sank3t/PySpark-Cheatsheet/README.md

 ### Note for the enthusiasts

-If you find any bug 🐞 or typo feel free to raise the issue.
+If you find any bug 🐞 or typo ⌨️ feel free 🙂 to raise the issue 🎫.